FreakC-Foundation/FreakC/TUTORIAL.md

 The reason for this is that FreakC has: SETLOCAL ENABLEDELAYEDEXPANSION which causes "!" to not be used properly.

+# Prints out command's text
+If you type:

+	Swear[fnc] Swear[fnc]

+It won't print out "Swear[fnc]", but it will print out "echo", because FreakC will compiles any statement/command without caring if it's a used data or not.
+So to actually print out "Swear[fnc]", you will need to add "^" in any place of the command.
+Example:

+	Swear[fnc] S^wear[fnc]
+	:: This will print out "Swear[fnc]"

 # First note
 To pause in FreakC, please type in: